 We are looking for a range of learner drivers with a mix of age, gender and driving experience, so please apply even if you only have had a few hours of driving lessons.
 The amount of driving experience and the current standard of your driving is unimportant, as your driving ability will not be individually assessed or evaluated.

 We do however require that you are accompanied to this research with a friend, parent or guardian who would be also be willing to participate in the driving simulation alongside you.

 Unfortunately, your accompanying driver cannot be a driving instructor or any other form of professional driver.

 The research involves a driving simulation exercise taking no longer than 90 minutes for you and your accompanying driver to complete.

 Refreshments will be provided, and as way of thanks for your participation, both you and your accompanying driver will be invited to experience our skid control training course.
 This training course is optional to attend, but is guaranteed to add a little excitement to the day, as well as giving you both some really important and additional driving skills training!

 If you take up the option of this skid-pan experience, the total time spent at the venue will be around four hours and, as you would expect, all activities will be conducted in a covid-safe manner.

 If you would like to take part and help shape the future please apply using the form below, and we’ll be in contact to arrange a slot for you to attend and provide all the information required to make this an interesting, safe and fun day.
 Thank you very much for your support and cooperation.

-Yes, the research is being conducted across the following 4 weekends:
+Yes, the research is being conducted across the following 4 weekends in September: